Microsoft-USEduAzure/workshops/powerbi-report-in-an-hour/pbi-desktop-2.md

 ![image](media/image065.png?raw=true)
 1. Resize so the right edge aligns with the middle of the shape map:
 ![image](media/image066.png?raw=true)
 1. Drag and drop **Date** to the **Axis** for the new column chart.
 By default, a date hierarchy will automatically be created allowing users to drill up/down the hierarchy when interatcting with the visualization.
-Click on the down arrow to the right of **Date** and select **Date** to remove the hierarchy and just use the date value for the axis:
+Right click on **Date** and select **Date** to remove the hierarchy and just use the date value for the axis:
 ![image](media/image066a.png?raw=true)
 1. Right click on the new column chart and select **Copy**, then **Copy visual**:
 ![image](media/image067.png?raw=true)